 Night Time Wonders

 When the sun sets, delicious dinners await at the many restaurants in Huskisson and Vincentia.
-Try Kanpai for some amazing Japanese fare and yummy sake or enjoy fresh local oysters and a cold beer at The Quarters.
+Try Kanpai for some amazing Japanese fare and yummy sake or enjoy fresh local oysters.
 Waterfront evening walks might even reward you with a glimpse of the glittering blue bioluminescence of Jervis Bay.
 This rare phenomenon occurs when currents and sea temperatures align to create the perfect conditions for tiny organisms to grow, and glow, in the night.
 Avid photographers will also love chasing the star trails that shine oh so brightly in the nighttime sky.